the4tress/node-red-contrib-vmware-cbc/README.md

 The first time you use these nodes you will need to configure a CBC server with API credentials.
 Not all fields are required, but you should understand which endpoints use which API key types.
 If you get a 403 (authentication) error, make sure the API type is populated and has the correct access level.

 These nodes are generally designed to work well with each other.
 For example, some APIs need to work together (like Process Search).
-These nodes will output the primary field of interest (typically the `id`) as its own element in the `msg` object (i.e. `msg.jobId`).
+These nodes will output the primary field of interest (typically the `id`) as its own element in the `msg` object (i.e. `msg.job_id`).
 This is the same structure as is expected by the follow-up call.

 If you find any opportunities for improvement let me know.
 This is a community project to help articulate the possibilities with the APIs.